 How one spends his or her money is subjective.
 However, there are factors to consider when asking yourself if buying a more expensive pair of casual sneakers is worth it or settling on a cheaper shoe is doable.

-How do I make my casual sneakers work-appropriate?
+How do I make my casual shoes work-appropriate?

 Although the work setting has been a more lax environment with regards to dress, it gives people no excuse to go all out casual.
 However, given the proper styling, one can enjoy wearing casual sneakers without being reprimanded.